basicsofthebible/basicsofthebible.org/studyguide/DigDeeper.md

 ### Week 6: Genesis
 *Focus points:*

-Genesis 12:1-7: the promise God made to Abraham——one of the most foundational passages in the entire Bible.
+<span class="bbsg_highlight">Genesis 12:1-7:</span> the promise God made to Abraham——one of the most foundational passages in the entire Bible.

-Genesis 27: the account of Jacob stealing the birthright from his twin brother Esau (with a little help from his mother Rebekah).
+<span class="bbsg_highlight">Genesis 27:</span> the account of Jacob stealing the birthright from his twin brother Esau (with a little help from his mother Rebekah).
 It is from Jacob that the 12 tribes of Israel (and eventually the whole nation) are descended.

-Genesis 37: the account of Joseph, Jacob's eldest son by Rachel and how he was sold into slavery by his 10 older half-brothers.
+<span class="bbsg_highlight">Genesis 37:</span> the account of Joseph, Jacob's eldest son by Rachel and how he was sold into slavery by his 10 older half-brothers.

-Genesis 45: the exciting conclusion of the account of Joseph, and the unveiling of God's purpose behind the years of his tribulations.
+<span class="bbsg_highlight">Genesis 45:</span> the exciting conclusion of the account of Joseph, and the unveiling of God's purpose behind the years of his tribulations.

 ## Week 7
 Day 43: John 1-3